FFT-based Homogenization at Finite Strains using Composite Boxels (ComBo): Abstract

 \section{Abstract}

 {Computational homogenization is the gold standard for concurrent multi-scale simulations (e.g., FE2) in scale-bridging applications.
-Experimental and synthetic material microstructures are often represented by 3D image data.
-The computational complexity of simulations operating on such three-dimensional high-resolution voxel data comprising billions of unknowns induces the need for algorithmically and numerically efficient solvers.
-The inability of voxelized 3D geometries to capture smooth material interfaces accurately, along with the necessity for complexity reduction, motivates a special local coarse-graining technique called composite voxels \cite{Kabel:2015}.
-Composite voxels condense multiple fine-scale voxels into a single voxel obeying a theory-inspired constitutive model by employing laminate theory.
-Composite voxels enhance local field quality at a modest computational cost.
-Our contribution comprises the generalization towards composite boxels (ComBo) that are nonequiaxed, a feature that can pay off for materials with a preferred direction.
-A novel image-based normal detection algorithm is devised which improves the accuracy by around 30\% against the orientation cf. \cite{Kabel:2015}.
+Often the simulations are based on experimental and synthetic material microstructures represented by high-resolution 3D image data.
+The computational complexity of simulations operating on such voxel data is distinct.
+The inability of voxelized 3D geometries to capture smooth material interfaces accurately, along with the necessity for complexity reduction, has motivated a special local coarse-graining technique called composite voxels \cite{Kabel2015}.
+They condense multiple fine-scale voxels into a single voxel, whose constitutive model is derived by the laminate theory.
+Our contribution generalizes composite voxels towards composite boxels (ComBo) that are non-equiaxed, a feature that can pay off for materials with a preferred direction such as pseudo uni-directional fiber composites.
+A novel image-based normal detection algorithm is devised which (i) allows for boxels in the firsts place and (ii) reduces the error in the phase-averaged stresses by around 30\% against the orientation cf. \cite{Kabel2015} even for equi-axed voxels.
 Further, the use of ComBo for finite strain simulations is studied in detail.
-An efficient implementation is proposed, and an essential back-projection algorithm preventing physically inadmissible states is developed, which improves robustness.
-Various examples show the efficiency of ComBo and the proposed algorithmic enhancements for nonlinear mechanical problems.
-The general usability is emphasized by examining and comparing the performance of myriad Fast Fourier Transform (FFT) based solvers including a detailed description of the new Doubly-Fine Material Grid (DFMG).
-All of the employed schemes benefit from the ComBo discretization.}
+An efficient and robust implementation is proposed, featuring an essential selective back-projection algorithm preventing physically inadmissible states.
+Various examples show the efficiency of ComBo against the original proposal by \cite{Kabel2015} and the proposed algorithmic enhancements for nonlinear mechanical problems.
+The general usability is emphasized by examining various Fast Fourier Transform (FFT) based solvers including a detailed description of the new Doubly-Fine Material Grid (DFMG).
+All of the studied schemes benefit from the ComBo discretization.}

 \keywords{Homogenization, Fast Fourier Transform, Composite voxel, Composite boxel}